Schools

 You can participate in the biggest awareness week around children and young people's mental health.
 Hundreds of schools get involved every year, using our resources and class activities or holding a fantastic fundraiser.

-We're releasing the theme and resources for Children's Mental Health Week 2026 later this year, but you can get inspired by other schools who took part in the previous event!
+In the meantime, you can get inspired by other schools who took part in the previous event and see what they got up to!

 About Place2Be